quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/README.md

 # Quantum Communications and Cryptography

+The repo for the notes of the Quantum Communications and Cryptography course by Antonio Acin.

 This contains three folders containing the different versions: English (en/), French (fr/) and Spanish (es/).
-You also have a folder containing the original notes and figures for reference (og/).
+For each language we also have the folders containing the original markdown (enMd, frMd, esMd).

 Each of these is a separate [Jupyter-Book](https://jupyterbook.org/en/stable/intro.html).

-To view the page, clone the repo and then open "QuantumCommunicationsAndCryptography/en/_build/html/index.html" in your web browser, either by double clicking or doing ctrl-o in your browser and then selecting the file.

 To compile the HTML files from the book, first install jupyter-book:
 ```bash